-To turn off the ring tone, see "[Turning off the Power On/Off Ring Tone](#)" on page 35 for details.
+To turn off the ring tone, see ["Turning off the Power On/Off Ring Tone" on page 43](#) for details.

-- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick Power Off function.
-See "[Quick Power Off](#)" on page 42 for details. - Do not unplug the power cord before the projector shutdown sequence is complete.
+- To protect the light source, the projector will not respond to any commands during the cooling process. - Do not unplug the power cord before the projector shutdown sequence is complete.